 fire arm range

-public house, wine bar or drinking establishment (formally use class A4)
+public house, wine bar or drinking establishment (formerly use class A4)

-drinking establishment with expanded food provision (formally use class A4)
+drinking establishment with expanded food provision (formerly use class A4)

-hot food takeaway where consumption is mainly away from the location of purchase (formally use class A5)
+hot food takeaway where consumption is mainly away from the location of purchase (formerly use class A5)

-venue for live music performance (formally use class D2)
+venue for live music performance (formerly use class D2)